Steering committee

 Dr. Sabine Spehn, Head of Communications Max Planck Institute for Biological Intelligence

-Petra Wiese, University Communications Officer at Munich University of Applied Sciences
+Petra Wiese, University Communications Officer at Munich University of Applied Sciences - University of Applied Science

 Petra Wiese

-Munich University of Applied Sciences, Speaker
+Munich University of Applied Sciences, Officer

 Petra Wiese